-Table 16-1.
+Table 23-1.
 Control Codes Specified in the Unicode Standard

-Most of the control codes in Table 16-1 have the White\Space property.
-They have the Bidi\Class property values of S, B, or WS, rather than the default of ON used for other control codes.
+The control codes in Table 23-1 have the Bidi\Class property values of S, B, or WS, rather than the default of BN used for other control codes.
 (See Unicode Standard Annex #9, "Unicode Bidirectional Algorithm.")
+In particular, U+001C..U+001E and U+001F have the Bidi\Class property values B and S, respectively, so that the Bidirectional Algorithm recognizes their separator semantics.

-In addition, the separator semantics of the control codes U+001C..U+001F are recognized in the Bidirectional Algorithm.
-U+0009..U+000D and U+0085 also have line breaking property values that differ from the default CM value for other control codes.
+The control codes U+0009..U+000D and U+0085 have the White\Space property.
+They also have line breaking property values that differ from the default CM value for other control codes.
 (See Unicode Standard Annex #14, "Unicode Line Breaking Algorithm.")